danidiaz/really-small-backpack-example/README.md

 ## User guides

-- A detailed description in the GHC user guide of [what can be put in a module signature](https://downloads.haskell.org/ghc/latest/docs/html/users_guide/separate_compilation.html#module-signatures).
+- A detailed description in the GHC user guide of [what can be put into a module signature](https://downloads.haskell.org/ghc/latest/docs/html/users_guide/separate_compilation.html#module-signatures).
 This is Backpack seen from the language side.